Codemaster777/MERN_GENAI_BSG/README.md

 *   **Search & Filter:** You can search for recipes by name or ingredient.
 I also added dropdowns to filter by Cuisine (like Indian, Italian) and dietary preference (Veg/Non-veg).
 *   **AI Integration:** The coolest part of the app.
 If a recipe looks too complicated, there's a "Simplify with AI" button.
 It sends the instructions to Google Gemini and returns a short, beginner-friendly summary.
-*   **Recipe Details:** Shows everything you need—ingredients, prep time, difficulty level, and tags.
+*   **Recipe Details:** Shows everything you need: ingredients, prep time, difficulty level, and tags.
 *   **Backend:** Built with Node.js and Express.
 It connects to MongoDB Atlas for storage.

 ## Tech Stack Used